sarahbobbie/starter-academic/content/post/internal-project/index.md

 ggplot()
 ```

-We'll now fill in the () with the specifications for our plot.
+We'll now pass in the arguments for our plot.
 The first piece of information ggplot needs is the dataframe we're working with.
 If you recall from above, we've named this dataframe "tutorial_csv".

 ```{r}
 ggplot(data = tutorial_csv)